CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Note:

-The edited PBS repeat includes Liza Minnelli - "The Travelin' Life" (This clip might have been taken from another episode).
+The edited "Best of Sullivan" repeat includes Liza Minnelli - "The Travelin' Life" (from 03Jan1965).

 17.4 [805] The Ed Sullivan Show: